 Educational Assistants also observe and report student progress to teachers and other related professionals.
 As well, they help students learn in one-on-one or small group situations, promote inclusion, and prepare instructional materials for teachers.

 Graduates will be prepared to assist children with exceptionalities in the kindergarten to grade 12 school system and in early intervention programs.

 Further Educational Opportunities+

-Graduates can transfer 12 credits into the Early Learning and Child Care Certificate program at NLC.
+Graduates can transfer 12 credits into the Early Learning and Child Care program at NLC.
+Graduates have 9 credits of University Studies courses transferable into the Northern Lakes College and University of Calgary Community-Based Bachelor of Education degree program.
 Graduates may also transfer credits into Educational Assistant Diploma programs at other institutions.